HR 4458

 HR 4458 (HD 100623) is a binary star system 31.18 light-years away in the equatorial constellation of Hydra.
 It has the Flamsteed designation 20 Crateris and the Gould designation 289 G. Hydrae; the former refers to the constellation Crater, since Flamsteed numbered the stars of Crater and the central portion of Hydra as a separate constellation from the other parts of Hydra.
 This object is visible to the naked eye as a dim, orange-hued star with an apparent visual magnitude of 5.97.
 It is moving closer to the Earth with a heliocentric radial velocity of −22 km/s.

-The primary component is a K-type main-sequence star with a stellar classification of K0 V. It is around five billion years old with 84% of the Sun's radius.
+The primary component is a K-type main-sequence star with a stellar classification of K0 V. It is around five billion years old with 90% of the Sun's mass and 84% of the Sun's radius.
 The star is radiating 37% of the Sun's luminosity from its photosphere at an effective temperature of 5,241 K. It has been examined for the presence of an infrared excess, but none was detected.

-There is a 15th-magnitude common proper motion companion called VB4 at an angular separation of 16.2 ″, corresponding to a projected separation of 162.5 AU.
-This is a white dwarf star with a classification of DC8.
-The orbital period of the pair is estimated as 406000 days.
+The secondary, designated VB 4, is a 15th-magnitude white dwarf of class DC8 sharing common proper motion with the primary.
+The orbital period of the pair is of 1,400 years, albeit with large uncertainty.